-The contractor must designate an account manager or liaison to manage the communication process between the Legislative Council, the secretarial and telephone message services area, the bill and journal room, and the contractor.
+The contractor must designate an account manager or liaison to manage the communication process between the Legislative Council, the onsite supervisor, and the contractor.

 BID SPECIFICATIONS

 Your proposal must be accompanied by a list of similar projects you have handled and a list of no fewer than three references who can attest to your capability to handle a contract of this magnitude.